-But the full-time RV lifestyle does come with certain challenges.
+That said, the full-time RV lifestyle does come with certain challenges.
 And we’re not just talking about the weekly one that involves an RV sewer hose.
 (Actually, that part’s not even all that bad.)

-RV living does mean giving up a certain amount of stability, especially if you’re planning on picking up camp often enough to cover every fun to-do in your favorite travel guide book.
+RV living means giving up a certain amount of stability, especially if you’re planning on picking up camp often enough to cover every fun to-do in your favorite travel guide book.
 Let’s face it; as amazing as it is, this great, big beautiful country of ours can’t explore itself.
 In the mobile comfort of your RV, however, you can — especially if you have a Rand McNally Travel Atlas stuck in your glove compartment.

 Even the most wanderlusty among us sometimes crave a little bit of stillness, though, and having a home base can make day-to-day logistics, like work and school, more feasible.

 “But how on earth do I choose a spot?” you may be wondering.
 “And where can I park my RV long-term?”